juanitarodeloo/UnoFlip/README.md

         * InfoPanel
         * PlayerHandPanel
         * PlayerInfoPanel
+        * UnoView: Now displays AI actions and Uno Flip transitions
+  * Milestone4: stores code from Milestone 4
+    * Model/: updated and new model class components for Milestone 3
+      * CardModel: Updated with dark and light side card implementations.
+      * CardSideModel: New class to handle the properties of the dual-sided cards.
+      * DeckModel: Enhanced to manage dual-sided cards.
+      * DoEvent: Event specific to the redo function
+      * MessageConstant: Updated constants to accommodate new game rules.
+      * PlayerModel: Now includes logic for AI player interactions.
+      * UnoFinishEvent: Events specific to the end-game scenarios, including AI outcomes.
+      * UnoGameEvent: New events related to Uno Flip actions.
+      * UnoModel: Core game logic, now with integrated AI decision-making.
+      * UnoModelTest: Unit tests for verifying the functionality of the UnoModel with AI integration.
+      * View/: updated view class components for Milestone 3
+        * GamePanel
+        * InfoPanel
+        * PlayerHandPanel
+        * PlayerInfoPanel
         * UnoView: Now displays AI actions and Uno Flip transitions.
 * README: stores game setup, instruction, updates, authors, and more.
 * SYSC 3110 Project.pdf: stores project instructions